Glutexo/onigumo/README.md

 ## Architecture ##

-Onigumo is composed of three sequentially interconnected components:
+The crawling part of Onigumo is composed of three sequentially interconnected components:

 * [the Operator](#operator),
 * [the Downloader](#downloader),
 * [the Parser](#parser).

-The flowchart below illustrates the flow of data between those parts:
+The flowcharts below illustrate the flow of data between those parts:

 ```mermaid
 flowchart LR